risawitama/verbose-potato/README.md

-## Where do you learn to make banana splits?
-At sundae school.
+## Did you know that ghosts call their true love their ghoul-friend?